 CARB staff proposes to commit to engage in a public process and bring an item to the Board, or take other specified actions within CARB's authority, to address each of the proposed SIP measures shown in Tables 4-4 and 4-5.
 The detailed actions that CARB staff will ultimately propose to commit to in the Proposed 2022 State SIP Strategy are still being developed at this time.
 For each measure, CARB staff will initiate an investigation into the measure or take other specified actions designed to achieve the emission reduction estimates identified for each measure.
+This public process and CARB hearing will For each of the proposed SIP measures shown in Tables 4-4 and 4-5, CARB staff proposes to commit to address each measure as described in this document.
+For each measure committed to, CARB staff would undertake the actions detailed for each measure.
+In the instance of proposed measures that involve the development of a rule under CARB's regulatory authority, CARB would commit to bring a publicly noticed item before the CARB Board that is either a proposed rule, or is a recommendation that the CARB Board direct staff to not pursue a rule covering that subject matter at that time.
+This recommendation would be based on an explanation of why such a rule is unlikely to achieve the relevant emission reductions in the relevant timeframe, and would include a demonstration that the overall aggregate commitment will be achieved despite that rule not being pursued.
+This public process and CARB hearing would provide additional opportunity for public and stakeholder input, as well as ongoing technology review, and assessments of costs and environmental impacts.

-This public process and CARB hearing will provide additional opportunity for public and stakeholder input, as well as ongoing technology review, and assessments of costs and environmental impacts.
-The measures, as proposed by staff to the Board or adopted by the Board, may provide more or less than the initial emission reduction estimates.
-In addition, action by the Board may include any action within its discretion.
+The measures, as proposed by staff to the CARB Board or adopted by the CARB Board, may provide more or less than the initial emission reduction estimates.
+In addition, action by the CARB Board may include any action within its discretion.